lrusso/ArduinoWavePlayer/README.md

 ## How To Guide:

-1) Convert your WAV file into a new 8 bits, 8000 MHz and Mono WAV file.
+1) Convert your WAV file into a new 8-bit, 8000 MHz Mono WAV file.

 ```
 sox mywave.wav -c 1 -b 8 -r 8000 myfinalwave.wav